Ritamdasgupta/TechClub-International/README.md

 # Tests
 I tested the mobile-friendliness of the website on https://search.google.com/test/mobile-friendly, and it passed.
 I also tested on various devices I have including tablets, laptop and a mobile phone and it appears responsive.
+One problem i noticed on my phone were that firstly, the "Welcome" animation goes slightly off-screen on the phone.
+I tried to fix this by putting the text in a container and introducing left and right margins, but this did not fix it.
+I also tried padding it but it still did not get fixed.